raleighlittles/Bambu_Lab_Utility_Scripts/README.md

 # About

-This repository contains a set of utility scripts centered around the Bambu Labs 3D printer ecosystem.
+This repository contains a set of utility scripts centered around the Bambu Lab's 3D printer ecosystem.

 The most important directories are: